n4devca/aegaeon-website/docs/databases.md

 ## MySQL

-Aegaeon is tested with MySQL 5.7 but should also work on older versions or with other MySQL compatibles projects like MariaDB and Percona Server.
+Aegaeon is tested with MySQL 5.7 but should also work on older versions or with other MySQL compatible projects like MariaDB and Percona Server.

-First, connect to your database as root or with a user with enough permissions to create users, schemas and grant permissions.
+First, connect to your database as root:

     $ mysql -u root -p